vicharak-in/shrike-lite/_sources/getting_started.md.txt

 3. Copy the downloaded uf2 in storage device you can simply drag and drop in mostly all the devices.
 4. After the successful copying the storage device should disappear.

+Check the video tutorial on how to upload the uf2 Shrike dev board(its a generic board video and uf2 will differ in our case) [here](https://www.youtube.com/watch?v=os4mv_8jWfU).

 Congratulations you have successfully uploaded the uf2.

 ### 2. Shrike Mass Storage Device